twke18/Adversarial_Structure_Matching/README.md

 ```

 ## Citation
-If you find this code useful for your research, please consider citing our paper [Adversarial Structure Matching for Structured Prediction Tasks]().
+If you find this code useful for your research, please consider citing our paper [Adversarial Structure Matching for Structured Prediction Tasks](https://arxiv.org/abs/1805.07457).

 ```
 @inproceedings{asm2019,
- author = {Hwang, Jyh-Jing and Ke, Tsung-Wei and Shi, Jianbo and Yu, Stella X.}, title = {Adversarial Structure Matching for Structured Prediction Tasks}, booktitle = {Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019}
+  title={Adversarial Structure Matching for Structured Prediction Tasks}, author={Hwang, Jyh-Jing and Ke, Tsung-Wei and Shi, Jianbo and Yu, Stella X}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={4056--4065}, year={2019}
 }
 ```